someengineering/resoto.com/docs/how-to-guides/cleanup/clean-up-untagged-resources.md

 ---
 sidebar_label: Clean Up Untagged Resources
+sidebar_position: 2
 sidebar_custom_props:
   tags: [AWS, GCP, DigitalOcean, Kubernetes]
 ---

 # How to Clean Up Untagged Resources

 Resource tags are an essential tool in finding and tracking an organization's cloud resources, but tags are only useful if they are applied consistently.

-Resoto can enforce tagging policies by automatically cleaning up resources that do not have the required tags (e.g., `owner` and `expiration`).
+Resoto's `cleanup_untagged` plugin can enforce tagging policies by automatically cleaning up resources that do not have required tags (e.g., `owner` and `expiration`).

 ## Prerequisites